 Japanese maples are deciduous trees that are used as ornamental shade specimens.
 Plants that are in light shade and protected from severe winds will need little supplemental care once established.
 Japanese maple care and pruning needs are minimal, which makes the tree an excellent choice for most garden needs.

 These trees often have low-spreading canopies that arch out attractively or may also be tall, angular trees with willowy limbs.
-Whichever type of Japanese maple you have, light trimming under the branches for access is recommended since the branches droop as the plant matures and weighty limbs can grow too low and even put stress on the rest of the tree.
+Whichever type of Japanese maple you have, light trimming under the branches for

 There are few rules on how to prune a Japanese maple.
 Late winter or early spring is when to prune a Japanese maple.
 This is its natural dormant period and less injury is caused by Japanese maple trimming during this time.